dotnet/corefx/Documentation/project-docs/standard-platform.md

 ## Existing .NET Standard Platform versions
 Mapping the .NET Standard Platform to existing platforms versions.

-In general class libraries which target a lower .NET Standard Platform version like 5.1 can be loaded by the largest number of older target platforms, but will have access to a more limited, older set of system APIs.
+In general, class libraries which target a lower .NET Standard Platform version like 5.1 can be loaded by the largest number of older target platforms, but will have access to a more limited, older set of system APIs.
 On the other hand class libraries which target a higher .NET Standard Platform version like 5.4 can be loaded by a smaller number of newer target platforms, but will have access to a larger, more recent set of system APIs.

 | Target Platform Name | Alias |  |  |  |  |  |
 | :---------- | :--------- |:--------- |:--------- |:--------- |:--------- |:--------- |